rackerlabs/support-how-to/content/cloud-sites/multi-factor-authentication-from-the-cloud-control-panel.md

 To log in to the Rackspace Cloud with multi-factor authentication

-1. Log in to the [Rackspace Cloud Control Panel](https://mycloud.rackspace.com/) with your user name and password.
+1. Log in to the [MyRackspace Control Panel](https://my.rackspace.com/) with your user name and password.

-    If you account is configured to use multi-factor authentication with an SMS device, the Rackspace Cloud Identity service sends an SMS text message with a 7-digit passcode to the device registered to your account.
+   If your account is configured to use multi-factor authentication with an SMS device, the Rackspace Cloud Identity service sends an SMS text message with a 7-digit passcode to the device registered to your account.

    If your device is configured to use multi-factor authentication by OTP device, open the OTP client application and get the passcode from the OTP device associated with your Rackspace Cloud account.

 2. When prompted, type the passcode in the **Passcode** field on the control panel.
 Then, click **Verify Code** to log in to your
    account:

    If the passcode is expired or invalid, refresh the page to return to the Rackspace Cloud Control Panel login page.
 Then, log in again and click the Resend code option on the Account Settings page to get a new passcode.

 ### Manage multi-factor authentication

-Rackspace Cloud users can view and manage the multi-factor authentication configuration from the Account Settings menu in the cloud control panel.
+MyRackspace users can view and manage the multi-factor authentication configuration from the Account Settings menu in the **Account** > **My Multi-Factor Devices** menu in the MyRackspace Control Panel.

 **To view multi-factor authentication settings**

-1. After logging in to the control panel, click **Account:
+1. Log in to the [MyRackspace Control Panel](https://my.rackspace.com/) with your user name and password.

-    *yourUsername > Account Settings** to open the Account Settings page for your Rackspace Cloud account.
+2. Click **Account** and then, select **User List** from the menu.

+3. In the sub-menu, click **My Multi-Factor Devices**.

-2. In the Login Details section, review the information in the **Multi-Factor Authentication** field.
+3. In the Login Details section, review the information in the **Multi-Factor Authentication** field.

 **To verify your device**